-In general, FDA's guidance documents, including this guidance, do not establish legally enforceable responsibilities.
-Instead, guidances describe the FDA's current thinking on a topic and should be viewed only as recommendations, unless specific regulatory or statutory requirements are cited.
-The use of the word should in FDA's guidances means that something is suggested or recommended, but not required.
+39 In general, FDA's guidance documents, including this guidance, do not establish legally

+- 40 enforceable responsibilities.
+Instead, guidances describe the FDA's current thinking on a topic - 41 and should be viewed only as recommendations, unless specific regulatory or statutory - 42 requirements are cited.
+The use of the word "should" in FDA's guidances means that something - 43 is suggested or recommended, but not required. - 44 45

-II.
-BACKGROUND
+46 II.
+BACKGROUND47

-Sepsis is a clinical syndrome defined as life-threatening organ dysfunction caused by a dysregulated host response to infection (Ref.
+48 Sepsis is a clinical syndrome defined as life-threatening organ dysfunction caused by a

+49 dysregulated host response to infection (Ref.
 1).
-For the purpose of this guidance, sepsis includes, but is not limited to, bacteremia (which may be associated with a similar risk to recipients as sepsis), septicemia, sepsis syndrome, systemic infection, systemic inflammatory response syndrome (SIRS) when due to infection, or septic shock.
-Using death certificate data for 2005-2018, a retrospective population-based study found that 6.7% of all deaths were sepsisrelated, and sepsis was listed as the underlying cause of death in 21% of these decedents (Ref.
-2).
-A retrospective cohort study involving health care data from over 7 million hospitalizations across 409 hospitals found that the incidence of sepsis did not change significantly between 2009-2014 (Ref.
+For the purpose of this guidance, sepsis

+- 50 includes, but is not limited to, bacteremia (which may be associated with a similar risk to - 51 recipients as sepsis), septicemia, sepsis syndrome, systemic infection, systemic inflammatory - 52 response syndrome (SIRS) when due to infection, or septic shock.
+Using death certificate data - for 2005-2018, a retrospective population-based study found that 6.7% of all deaths were sepsis- - related, and sepsis was listed as the underlying cause of death in 21% of these decedents (Ref.
+2). - 55 A retrospective cohort study involving health care data from over 7 million hospitalizations - 56 across 409 hospitals found that the incidence of sepsis did not change significantly between - 57 2009-2014 (Ref.
 3).
-Per the Centers for Disease Control and Prevention (CDC), people are at higher risk for sepsis who are younger than one year old, 65 years or older, have weakened immune systems, chronic medical conditions (e.g., diabetes, lung disease, cancer, kidney disease), recent severe illness or hospitalization, or who are sepsis survivors.
-In addition, the CDC reports that, in a typical year, at least 1.7 million adults in America develop sepsis, at least 350,000 adults who develop sepsis die during their hospitalization or are discharged to hospice, and 1 in 3 people who die in a hospital had sepsis during that hospitalization (Ref.
+Per the Centers for Disease Control and Prevention (CDC), people are at - 58 higher risk for sepsis who are younger than one year old, 65 years or older, have weakened - 59 immune systems, chronic medical conditions (e.g., diabetes, lung disease, cancer, kidney - disease), recent severe illness or hospitalization, or who are sepsis survivors.
+In addition, the CDC reports that, in a typical year, sepsis contributes to at least 1.7 million adult

+62 hospitalizations, and at least 350,000 deaths annually.
+(Ref.
 4).

-The causative agents in sepsis include bacterial, mycobacterial, fungal and viral pathogens.
-In a study that included data from 2013-2015 involving 225 adult patients and 75 pediatric patients from 4 acute care hospitals in New York, the pathogens causing sepsis were not identified in over 31% of adult patients.
-However, when a pathogen was identified, the most commonly identified organisms were bacteria, and 97% of the adult patients had at least one comorbidity (Ref.
+64 The causative agents in sepsis include bacterial, mycobacterial, fungal and viral pathogens.
+In a 65 study that included data from 2013-2015 involving 225 adult patients and 75 pediatric patients

+- 66 from 4 acute care hospitals in New York, the pathogens causing sepsis were not identified in - 67 over 31% of adult patients.
+However, when a pathogen was identified, the most commonly - 68 identified organisms were bacteria, and 97% of the adult patients had at least one comorbidity - 60 (P of 5) Poople who survived congis are at higher risk for getting congis again (P of 6) - 69 (Ref.
 5).
 People who survived sepsis are at higher risk for getting sepsis again (Ref.
-6).
+6). - 70 71